proycon/colibri-core/doc/src/index.rst

 Creating a pattern model with skipgrams and/or flexgrams
 ----------------------------------------------------------

-The pattern model created in the previous example did not yet include skip-grams, these have to be explicitly enabled with the ``-s`` flag.
+The pattern model created in the previous example did not yet include skip-grams, these have to be explicitly enabled with the ``--skipgrams`` (``-s``) flag.
 When this is used, another options becomes available for consideration:

-* ``-T [value]`` - Only skipgrams that have at least this many different types as skip content, i.e. possible options filling the gaps, will be considered.
+* ``--skiptypes [value]`` (``-T`` for short) - Only skipgrams that have at least this many different types as skip content, i.e. possible options filling the gaps, will be considered.
   The default is set to two.

 Here is an example of generating an indexed pattern model including skipgrams::

-	$ colibri-patternmodeller -f yourcorpus.colibri.dat -t 10 -s -T 3 -o yourcorpus.colibri.indexedpatternmodel
+	$ colibri-patternmodeller --datafile yourcorpus.colibri.dat --threshold 10 --skipgrams --skiptypes 3 --outputmodel yourcorpus.colibri.indexedpatternmodel

-If you want to generate unindexed models, simply add the flag ``-u``.
-Do note that for unindexed models the parameter ``-T`` has no effect, it will extract all skipgrams it can find as if ``-T`` were set to one!
+If you want to generate unindexed models, simply add the flag ``--unindexed`` or ``-u`` for short.
+Do note that for unindexed models the parameter ``--skiptypes`` has no effect, it will extract all skipgrams it can find as if ``-skiptypes`` were set to one!
 If you want decent skpigrams, you're best off with an indexed model.
-Note that indexed models can always be read and printed in an unindexed way (with the ``-u`` flag); but unindexed models can not be read in an indexed way, as they simply lack indices::
+Note that indexed models can always be read and printed in an unindexed way (with the ``--unindexed`` flag); but unindexed models can not be read in an indexed way, as they simply lack indices::

-	$ colibri-patternmodeller -i yourcorpus.colibri.indexedpatternmodel -c yourcorpus.colibri.cls -u -P
+	$ colibri-patternmodeller --inputmodel yourcorpus.colibri.indexedpatternmodel --classfile yourcorpus.colibri.cls --unindexed --print
-	$ colibri-patternmodeller -i yourcorpus.colibri.unindexedpatternmodel -c yourcorpus.colibri.cls -u -P
+	$ colibri-patternmodeller --inputmodel yourcorpus.colibri.unindexedpatternmodel --classfile yourcorpus.colibri.cls --unindexed --print

 Flexgrams, non-consecutive patterns in which the gap (only one in the current implementation) is of dynamic width, can be generated in one of two ways:

- * Extract flexgrams by abstracting from skipgrams: use the ``-S S`` flag.
+ * Extract flexgrams by abstracting from skipgrams: use the ``--flexgrams S`` flag.
- * Extract flexgrams directly from n-gram co-occurence: use the ``-S [threshold]`` flag, where the threshold is expressed as normalised pointwise mutual information [-1,1].
+ * Extract flexgrams directly from n-gram co-occurence: use the ``--flexgams [threshold]`` flag, where the threshold is expressed as normalised pointwise mutual information [-1,1].

-The skipgram approach has the advantage of allowing you to rely on the ``-T`` threshold, but comes with the disadvantage of having a maximum span.
+The skipgram approach has the advantage of allowing you to rely on the ``--skiptypes`` threshold, but comes with the disadvantage of having a maximum span.
 The co-occurrence approach allows for flexgrams over larger distances.
 Both methods come at the cost of more memory, especially the former method.